tomacheese/watch-twitter-likes/README.md

 # watch-twitter-likes

-👀 Watch Twitter user likes and notify to discord.
+👀 Watch Twitter users likes and notify to discord.